MaitreyaShelare/Spectra-Transformers/README.md

 # Multimodal Dual-Swin Transformer with Spectral-Spatial Feature Extraction for Terrain Recognition

-We propose a dual branch swin transformer based approach, which would be capable of accepting RGB and Hyperspectral Images as input.
+We propose a dual branch swin transformer architecture for terrain recognition and implicit properties estimation. capable of accepting multi-modal input (RGB and Hyperspectral) which would be capable of accepting RGB and Hyperspectral Images as input.
 EarthFinesse is a high-accuracy military terrain classifier powered by deep learning.
 It classifies terrain types such as Grassy, Marshy, Rocky, and Sandy with an accuracy of over 97.87%, setting a new benchmark in this domain.
 The model uses the MobileNetV2 architecture, optimized for efficient and accurate terrain classification.

 ## Table of Contents